This account works with a high-deducible health plan, so you can save money for your healthcare expenses.

 They also let you plan for the future.
 Your account will never expire, and, with the tax savings, an HSA can work like an Individual Retirement Account (IRA), where you put away tax-deferred money to use after you retire.

-Unlike with flexible spending accounts, where at the end of the year you lose any unspent money you set aside for healthcare expenses, you can roll over your HSA balance each year.
+Unlike with flexible spending accounts, in which at the end of the year you lose any unspent money you set aside for healthcare expenses, you can roll over your HSA balance each year.

 You can change the amount you put into an HSA at any time during the year, as long as you don’t go over the federal annual limit.
 You’ll probably be using a debit card to pay for health expenses, but you can also request checks for healthcare providers who won’t take a card.